 - (a) Corporate development expenses represent costs incurred in connection with acquisitions and development of new business initiatives.
 These expenses consist primarily of allocated compensation, benefits and overhead costs that are not directly related to the administration or management of existing towers.
-For the year ended December 31, 1997, such expenses include (i) nonrecurring cash bonuses of \$0.9 million paid to certain executive officers in connection with the CTI Investment and (ii) a nonrecurring cash charge of \$1.3 million related to the purchase by CCIC of shares of common stock from CCIC's former chief executive officer in connection with the CTI Investment.
-See "Certain Relationships and Related Transactions". - (b) Represents charges related to the issuance of stock options to certain employees and executives. - (c) Includes a \$1.2 million fee received in March 1997 as compensation for leading the investment consortium which provided the equity financing for CTI in connection with the CTI Investment. - (d) Represents the aggregate number of sites of CCIC as of the end of each period. - (e) As of December 31, 1998, CCIC had contracts with 1,365 buildings in the United States to manage on behalf of such buildings the leasing of space for antennas on the rooftops of such buildings.
-A revenue producing rooftop represents a rooftop where CCIC has arranged a lease of space on such rooftop and, as such, is receiving payments in respect of its management contract.
-CCIC generally does not receive any payment for rooftops under management unless CCIC actually leases space on such rooftops to third parties.
-As of December 31, 1998, CCIC had 1,284 rooftop sites under management throughout the United States that were not revenue producing but were available for leasing to customers and, in the United Kingdom, the Company had 54 revenue producing rooftop sites that were occupied by the Company's transmitters but were not available for leasing to customers. - (f) EBITDA is defined as operating income (loss) plus depreciation and amortization and non-cash compensation charges.
-EBITDA is presented as additional information because management believes it to be a useful indicator of CCIC's ability to meet debt service and capital expenditure requirements.
-It is not, however, intended as an alternative measure of operating results or cash flow from operations (as determined in accordance with generally accepted accounting principles).
-Furthermore, CCIC's measure of EBITDA may not be comparable to similarly titled measures of other companies. - (g) For purposes of computing the ratio of earnings to fixed charges, earnings represent income (loss) before income taxes, fixed charges and equity in earnings (losses) of unconsolidated affiliate.
+For the year ended December 31, 1997, such expenses include (1) nonrecurring cash bonuses of \$0.9 million paid to certain executive officers in connection with our initial investment in Castle Transmission and (2) a nonrecurring cash charge of \$1.3 million related to our purchase of shares of our common stock from our former chief executive officer for our initial Castle Transmission investment.
+See "Certain Relationships and Related Transactions". - (b) Represents charges related to the issuance of stock options to certain employees and executives. (c) Includes a \$1.2 million fee received in March 1997 as compensation for - leading an investment consortium that provided the equity financing for our initial Castle Transmission investment. - (d) Represents our aggregate number of sites of CCIC as of the end of each period. - (e) EBITDA is defined as operating income (loss) plus depreciation and amortization and non-cash compensation charges.
+EBITDA is presented as additional information because management believes it to be a useful indicator of our ability to meet debt service and capital expenditure requirements.
+It is not, however, intended as an alternative measure of operating results or cash flow from operations, as determined in accordance with generally accepted accounting principles.
+Furthermore, our measure of EBITDA may not be comparable to similarly titled measures of other companies. - (f) For purposes of computing the ratio of earnings to fixed charges, earnings represent income (loss) before income taxes, fixed charges and equity in earnings (losses) of unconsolidated affiliate.
 Fixed charges consist of interest expense, the interest component of operating leases and amortization of deferred financing costs.
-For the years ended December 31, 1995, 1996, 1997 and 1998, earnings were insufficient to cover fixed charges by \$21,000, \$0.9 million, \$10.8 million and \$37.8 million, respectively. - (h) The 1995, 1996 and 1997 amounts represent (1) the Senior Convertible Preferred Stock privately placed by CCIC in August 1997 and October 1997, all of which has been converted into shares of common stock, and (2) the Series A Convertible Preferred Stock, the Series B Convertible Preferred Stock and the Series C Convertible Preferred Stock privately placed by CCIC in April 1995, July 1996 and February 1997, respectively, all of which has been converted into shares of common stock in connection with the consummation of the IPO.
-The 1998 amount represents the 12 3/4% Senior Exchangeable Preferred Stock due 2010.
+For the years ended December 31, 1995, 1996, 1997 and 1998, earnings were insufficient to cover fixed charges by \$21,000, \$0.9 million, \$10.8 million and \$37.8 million, respectively. - (g) The 1995, 1996 and 1997 amounts represent (1) the senior convertible preferred stock we privately placed in August 1997 and October 1997, all of which has been converted into shares of common stock, and (2) Series A convertible preferred stock, Series B convertible preferred stock and the Series C convertible preferred stock, series B convertible preferred stock and the Series C convertible preferred stock we privately placed in April 1995, July 1996 and February 1997, respectively, all of which has been converted into shares of common stock in connection with the completion of our initial public offering in August 1998.
+The 1998 amount represents our 12 3/4% senior exchangeable preferred stock.

-The selected quarterly historical consolidated financial data for CCIC set forth below have been derived from the consolidated financial statements of ${\tt CCIC}$
+The selected quarterly historical consolidated financial data for CCIC set forth below have been derived from the consolidated financial statements of CCIC.